A young woman uses her credit card to get money from an ATM.

 Cash advance fee: Your credit card cash advance will probably incur a cash advance transaction fee.
 This fee may be a set dollar amount per transaction or a percentage of the total cash amount you’re taking from your credit card account.
 Check your credit card terms for details on your card’s fees.

 Cash advance interest rate: When you borrow cash from your credit card, you’ll often pay a higher interest rate than you do for regular purchases.
 And while everyday credit card purchases have a no-interest grace period if you pay your balance in full each month, most cash advances do not.
 Instead, interest usually starts accruing the day you take the advance.
-So, even if you make your payment in full by the due date, you’ll likely pay interest each day you carry the loan, from the day you receive your cash advance to the day you repay the entire loan amount.
+So, even if you make your payment in full by the due date, you’ll pay interest each day you carry the loan (from the day you receive your cash advance to the day you repay the entire loan amount).

 ATM fee: Many banks charge a fee when you withdraw cash from their ATM.
 The same is true of making a withdrawal using your credit card.
 There could even be a separate fee for cash advance transactions.

-Foreign cash advance fees: Foreign cash advances may be convenient while traveling, especially for emergencies, but you’ll have to decide if it’s worth the additional fees.
-Cardmembers trying to get foreign currency cash advances from their American credit cards may get hit with double or triple the transaction costs.
+Foreign cash advance fee: Foreign cash advances are convenient while traveling, especially for emergencies.
+But you’ll have to decide if it’s worth the additional fees.
+Credit cards issued in the United States may get hit with double or triple the transaction costs when you try to access foreign currency cash advances.
 Foreign transaction fees, ATM, currency conversion, and cash advance fees add up quickly.
-And that’s on top of the already higher interest rate you’ll likely pay for the cash advance.
+And that’s on top of the already higher interest rate you might have for the cash advance.

 Using your Discover card for a cash advance